USS Gunnel: Atlantic patrol

 Gunnels first war patrol (19 October – 7 December 1942) covered a passage from the United States to the United Kingdom, during which she participated in Operation Torch, the Allied invasion of French North Africa.
 One of six submarines assigned to Admiral Henry K. Hewitt's Western Naval Task Force, Gunnel did reconnaissance off Fedhala, French Morocco, on 6 November 1942, two days before the invasion, and on D-day, 8 November 1942, made infrared signals to guide the approaching fleet to the beachheads.
 She was off Casablanca, French Morocco, on the morning of 8 November when a United States Army Air Forces P-40 Warhawk fighter mistakenly strafed her, forcing her to crash-dive.
 At 12:03, an aircraft Gunnel′s crew identified as an American bomber began an attack run against her, forcing her to crash-dive again.
 Her crew heard an explosion as she passed through a depth of 150 ft.
 Gunnel suffered no damage or casualties in either attack.

-With her missions accomplished, Gunnel departed the waters off French North Africafor Rosneath, Scotland, on 7 December 1942 to terminate her first patrol.
+With her missions accomplished, Gunnel departed the waters off French North Africa for Rosneath, Scotland, on 7 December 1942 to terminate her first patrol.
 En route home, the drive gears of her HOR engines failed, forcing her to complete the final 1000 nmi on her auxiliary diesel engine, leading to a major overhaul at Portsmouth Naval Shipyard in Kittery, Maine.